danielmoi/vim-tute/vim-motion.md

 # Vim Motion

-Motion commands are how we navigate the cursor in Vim.
+Motion commands are how we navigate in Vim (how we move the cursor).

 ## Motion - by character
 ```